ymao21/Slacker/README.md

-Slacker is a Python and React project meant to emulate the core functionality of the popular messaging app Slack
+Slacker is a full-stack project using Python for its backend and React for its frontend.
+It is meant to emulate the core functionality of the popular messaging app Slack.
+Slacker allows users to create channels and start group chats related to a specific topic.
+Users can send messages to all other members on the platform and customize their messages with different styles and emojis.
+Users can either directly message one other members or create a group chat with more than one member.

+### Technologies Used
+-React
+-Redux
+-JavaScript
+-HTML/CSS
+-Python
+-PostgreSQL
+-Flask
+-Socket.io
+-Render

 ### Building The Application